the-au-forml-lab/plgroup/readme.md

 3. Update semester docs

-    First, set appropriate values for `YEAR` and `SEM` variables.
+    First, set appropriate values for `SEM` and `YEAR` variables.
-    Then, run the following command, to archive the corresponding semester.
+    Then, run the command to archive the corresponding semester.

     ````shell
     SEM=fall && YEAR=2023 \